Cosmo Kramer: Personality

-One of Kramer's friends, Bob Sacamano, is referred to by Kramer on several occasions, yet never makes an onscreen appearance.
-Sacamano is used as a source for several weird anecdotes, nutty ideas, or inaccurate information.
-Lomez is another good friend of Kramer's who is mentioned, yet never makes an appearance.

 Kramer's apartment is the subject of numerous radical experiments in interior design.
 Oftentimes, the "experiments" never happen due to Kramer's inherent short-attention span, including his plan to eliminate all furniture and build "levels... like ancient Egypt" in "The Pony Remark".
 He reconstructed the set of The Merv Griffin Show in "The Merv Griffin Show".
 Inside views of Kramer's apartment are seldom seen, but it's known that he installed hardwood flooring and woodgrain-like wallpaper to, as he explains to Jerry, "give it the feel of a ski lodge."
 The apartment is centered around a large hot tub and couch styled after a 1957 Chevy.
-The apartment is decorated with many small statues of people, all made entirely out of pasta.
 Kramer has also experimented with his apartment entrance, including reversing his peephole "to prevent an ambush" in "The Reverse Peephole" and installing a screen door alongside plants and wind chimes in "The Serenity Now".

 Kramer enjoys smoking Cuban cigars.
 In "The Abstinence" he sets up a smoking club in his apartment, which included a regularly scheduled "pipe night" for those who preferred pipe tobacco to cigars and/or cigarettes.
 His face gets ruined after so much smoking and he hires Jackie Chiles to sue the cigarette company, but instead gets his image as the Marlboro Man on the Marlboro billboard in Times Square.
 He hires Cuban cigar rollers in an attempt to make his own Cuban cigars in "The English Patient".

-Kramer's conversation sometimes contains onomatopoeia or nonsensical sounds in order to stress an emotional point or describe earlier actions.
-He sometimes expresses his agreement with a sentiment or suggestion via the word "giddyup".
-He indicates pleasure with "Oh, Mama!" and frustration or disgust with "Oh... yeah!"